How In-App Training Turns Activated Users into Power Users

 So, your users signed up, they’ve logged in, and gone through your initial onboarding flows.
 You managed to show them the value of your tool (get them to that ‘aha moment’).
 Now they’re activated.
 Good work.
 But there’s still a lot more to be done if you want to retain them.

-In order to really retain your users in the long run, you keep showing them more and more value in your product until they become power users (or advocates).
+In order to really retain your users in the long run, you need to keep showing them more and more value in your product until they become power users (or advocates).
 And that’s where in-app training comes in.

 You see, most SaaS products will have a number of secondary (maybe even tertiary) features.
 These features are largely ignored by the initial onboarding flows, often because they’re a little more advanced and it doesn’t make sense to show them to a new user before they have become comfortable with your product’s core functionalities.
 They will usually require a basic knowledge of the product.